P3r3N03L/AFONDLINUX/README.md

 These files will allow administrators to launch automated workstation preparation scripts, including :

-- update/upgrade OS
+- update/upgrade OS (PrepTrain.py)
-- creation of specific users
+- creation of specific users (PrepTrain.py)
-- change of the hostname
+- change of the hostname (PrepTrain.py)
-- roll back with a save of the personnal folders to an AWS S3 bucket
+- roll back with a save of the personnal folders to an AWS S3 bucket (RollBckTrain.py)

-The scripts will also send notifications at each step to the slack channel of AFONDLINUX.
+The scripts will also send notifications at each step to the slack channel of AFONDLINUX (PrepTrain.py and RollBckTrain.py).

 Prerequisites :